Strategy Driven Organization Change for Sustainable Profitable Growth

 Organizations need a system to support managers in influencing the effectiveness of planned actions (top-down) and as-needed adaptive reactions to unforeseen conditions ("unplanned" bottom-up strategy responses) in order to improve the likelihood of successful execution:

-Strategy implementation is one of three co-incident processes involves in the strategy management.
-Strategy implementation provides the connecting loop between formulation and execution and control; Strategy implementation is key to any organization's survival and growth; and requires the collaboration of everyone inside the organization, and on many occasions parties outside the organization.
+A strategy has to be implemented and executed to be of any use to an organization.
+The Strategy implementation stage is one of three co-incident stages (formulation, implementation and execution) of the strategic management process; Implementation provides the connecting loop between formulation and execution and control.
+Strategy implementation is key to any organization's survival and growth; and requires the collaboration of everyone inside the organization, and on many occasions parties outside the organization.
+The primary concerns of Strategy implementation is making the selected strategy operational throughout the entire organization.
+Making the selected strategy operational involves several actions and activities that must take place, including:

-The focus of strategy implementation is strategic change in the organization; this is largely delivered through multiple simultaneous projects.
-Strategy implementation is the responsibility of top, middle and lower/line managers focused on building capacity (capacity development) through projects and programs to strengthen the organization, and enable it to better deliver value to customers and meeting stakeholders expectations.
-In a rapidly changing world any competitive advantage a firm creates is temporary and not sustainable; this requires changes to the firm's strategic plans and changes to the corresponding implementation plans.
+Strategy implementation is the responsibility of top, middle and lower/line managers focused on building capacity through projects and programs to strengthen the organization, and enable it to better deliver value to customers while meeting stakeholders expectations.

 Factors Influencing Strategy Implementation Success/Failure